-Such certification must be from an organization accepted by the Agency (refer to the list in Appendix C).
-None of the persons or entities serving as management agent may have in their portfolio a project with material or uncorrected non-compliance beyond the cure period.
+Such certification must be from an organization accepted approved by the Agency (refer to the list in see Appendix C).
+None of the persons or entities serving as management agent may have in their portfolio a project with material or uncorrected non-compliance beyond the cure period unless there is a plan of action to address the issue(s).
 The management agent listed on the application must be retained by the ownership entity for at least two (2) years after project completion, unless the Agency approves a change.